jsladerman/eth-cal/README.md

 # eth-cal
-Send event calendars to an ethereum address
+Frontend for sending event calendars to an ethereum address, developed for ETH NYC 2022 Hackathon

-Test
+Backend can be found here: https://github.com/dhtong/ethinvite